 photo credit: hendrasaputra

-I am from a girly laced up balloon dress that gave unbearable itch, from afternoons spent with The Flintstones and Japanese kids series of Megaloman and Voltes V on the tubes.
+I am from a girly laced up balloon dress that gave unbearable itch, from afternoons spent with The Flintstones and Japanese kids series of Megaloman and Voltes V on TV.

-I am from the grey painted house with red plants as fences and graveled driveway, a stone throw away from a hidden lake entrance with tall green grasses rich with dragonflies.
+I am from the gray painted house fenced by red neatly manicured plants and graveled driveway, a stone throw away from a hidden lake entrance surrounded by tall green grasses rich with dragonflies.

 I am from the tall trees that became my hiding place when I got in trouble.
-Trees that witnessed me grabbed a green snake and nearly broke a neck from falling down.
-From mango trees that gave the sweetest melt in my mouth treats on hot humid days.
-With Japanese green grass that witnesses many cartwheels and crazy gymnastic moves.
+Roof top hideaway was the best!
+Those trees were where I grabbed a green snake and nearly broke a neck from falling down.
+From mango trees that gave the sweetest melt-in-your mouth treats on hot humid days.
+Japanese green grass bore witness to many cartwheels and crazy gymnastic moves.

-I am from hearty homemade breakfast of soft boiled eggs sprinkled with pepper and trips to the bakery holding my father’s waist in his motorbike and smell of freshly baked breads.
+I am from hearty homemade breakfast of soft boiled eggs sprinkled with pepper and trips to the bakery legs flailing on the motorbike, arms tightly wrapped around my father’s waist and the smell of freshly baked bread teased your senses.
 From weekends at Uncle Jimmy’s house, and dressed up Barbie’s with cousin Imelda, and got measured by Grandma Beth for that special handmade dress.

 I am from the tease till you cry days and over 12 hours road trips to the city to meet the dotting Grandparents, uncles and aunts.

-I am from Sunday schools of singing beautiful songs and memorizing Bible verses, of huge angels posters painted by my father in our living room then displayed gorgeously in church for Christmas.
+I am from Sunday schools of singing beautiful songs and memorized Bible verses, of huge angels posters painted by my father in our living room later displayed gorgeously in church for Christmases.

-I’m from Dutch laden disciplines, from feeling disconnected to the town I was born and more connected to the small nickel town.
-From my Grandpa’s delicious fried noodles to the spicy foods caused beads of sweats on the scalp also from mama’s pumpkin cake baking in the oven.
+I’m from Dutch laden disciplines, from feeling disconnected to the city I was born and more connected to the small towns we called home.
+From my Grandpa’s delicious fried noodles to the spicy foods caused beads of sweats on the scalp also from Mama’s pumpkin cake baking in the oven.

-From the countless trips to the hospital where sick little brother spent so many nights alone with stacks of coloring books and crayons.
+From the countless trips to the hospital where sick little brother spent countless nights alone with stacks of coloring books and crayons.
 Mysterious illness doctors failed to explain that magically disappeared once we left town.